jacobherrington/rails/guides/source/active_record_encryption.md

 As an immediate practical benefit, encrypting sensitive attributes adds an additional security layer.
 For example, if an attacker gained access to your database, a snapshot of it, or your application logs, they wouldn't be able to make sense of the encrypted information.
 Additionally, encryption can prevent developers from unintentionally exposing users' sensitive data in application logs.

 But more importantly, by using Active Record Encryption, you define what constitutes sensitive information in your application at the code level.
-Active Record Encryption enables granular control regarding data access in your application and services consuming data from your application.
+Active Record Encryption enables granular control of data access in your application and services consuming data from your application.
 For example, consider auditable Rails consoles that protect encrypted data or check the built-in system to [filter controller params automatically](#filtering-params-named-as-encrypted-columns).

 ## Basic Usage